kubevious/kubevious/README.md

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/capacity-planning-and-resource-usage-optimization/" target="_blank">Capacity Planning and Resource Usage Optimization</a>.
 Identify how much of cluster resources are used by Applications and Namespaces.

 ## Validate
-Kubevious continuously validates cluster configuration and states for misconfigurations, typos, and violations of best practices.
+Kubevious continuously validates cluster configuration and state for misconfigurations, typos, and violations of best practices.

-- <a href="https://kubevious.io/docs/built-in-validators/" target="_blank">Built-in Validations</a> include 32-rules that validate configuration across multiple manifests.
+- <a href="https://kubevious.io/docs/built-in-validators/" target="_blank">Built-in Validations</a> include a comprehensive library of rules to get you up and running fast.

-- <a href="https://kubevious.io/docs/features/rules-engine/" target="_blank">Rules Engine</a> allows extension of validation logic using a JavaScript-like if-then-else syntax.
+- <a href="https://kubevious.io/docs/features/rules-engine/" target="_blank">Rules Engine</a> provides an intuitive policy language for custom extensions of validation logic using a JavaScript-like if-then-else syntax.

 ## Investigate
 - <a href="https://kubevious.io/docs/features/time-machine/" target="_blank">Time Machine</a> lets you travel back in time and see why the application broke, at which point of time and extract working manifests to recover.
 Time Machine also keeps track of changes that are intrinsically happening by k8s operators.
 ![Kubevious Time Machine](https://kubevious.io/static/452c7f6c9960b3dedfd41baea7567ee6/3f20e/time-machine-active.png)

-- <a href="https://kubevious.io/docs/features/search-engine/" target="_blank">Search Engine</a>  implements a “Google” like a full-text search engine to find and return Kubernetes manifests matching various search criteria.
+- <a href="https://kubevious.io/docs/features/search-engine/" target="_blank">Search Engine</a> is a like full-text search engine to find and return Kubernetes manifests matching various search criteria.
 ![Kubevious Search Engine](https://kubevious.io/static/d2f0c37d574441032aa8dfb57332d17f/3f20e/search-simple.png)

 ## Troubleshoot
-- <a href="https://kubevious.io/docs/features/health-monitoring/" target="_blank">App & Pod Health Monitoring</a> helps troubleshoot Application health degradation from a birds-eye view and then guides to a faulty Pod.
+- <a href="https://kubevious.io/docs/features/health-monitoring/" target="_blank">App & Pod Health Monitoring</a> helps you troubleshoot degradations of Application health with intutitive built-in tools that direct you to the source of the problem.
 ![Kubevious Application and Pod Health Monitoring](https://kubevious.io/static/0a863383915cf7de91a2c641eacb82c0/3f20e/app-health.png)

 # Community